-Characteristic of certain Indonesian vegetable dishes are colorful vegetables (in this case, broccoli, carrots, cauliflower, and bell pepper), this stew is enveloped in a rich, spicy peanut sauce and embellished with rice noodles.
-This has so much going for it that you need only a simple salad to complete the meal.
+Certain Indonesian vegetable dishes are characteristically filled with colorful vegetables—in this case, broccoli, carrots, cauliflower, and bell pepper.
+In this recipe, the vegetable stew is enveloped in a rich, spicy peanut sauce and embellished with rice noodles.
+This stew has so much going for it that you need only a simple salad to complete the meal.

-- 1 tablespoon neutral vegetable oil, such as safflower
+- 1 tbsp neutral vegetable oil, such as safflower

 - 1 large onion, quartered and thinly sliced